 Still, the documentaries listed below—unranked, because as titles still find distribution and many of our staff catch up, it still feels like too much of a stretch this early in the year to pick which wins out as most vital—are about as essential as such vessels of truth can get, presented with both breathtaking candor and heartbreaking drama to get to the core of what it means to be a witness in 2017.

-Here are the 15 best documentaries of 2017 so far.
+Here are the 15 top documentary films of 2017 so far.

 Director: Steve James